craigwatkins/nn_compression/README.md

     - `image_path`: The path to the image to be compressed.
     - `save_path`: The path to the binary file to save the compressed data to.
     - `error_threshold`: The maximum error allowed for matches before trying a smaller pixel string size.
 Decreasing this value will usually increase quality at the expense of compression ratio.
-    - `search_depth`: This controls the threshold for identifying possible matches.
-A higher value usually increases the compression ratio, but also increases the time required to compress the image.

 - `decompress`: Decompresses a binary file and saves the decompressed data to a lossless PNG image for inspection.
   - Arguments:
     - `compressed_image_path`: The path to the binary file to be decompressed.